Tathagata20/Report-on-Hospital-Patient-Records/README.md

 - How much is the average cost per visit?
 - How many procedures are covered by insurance?

+## Insights
+- A total of 366 patients are readmitted within 30 days of discharge.
+- Average stay per encounter is 8.328 hours.
+- The average total claim cost per visit is $377.92.
+- 9077 procedures are covered by payer coverage.

 ## Data Source
 https://mavenanalytics.io/data-playground/hospital-patient-records